 As Chris Burkmenn said:

-Then, think about your first week at work and remember the feelings.
+Then, think about your first week at work, what were your feelings like at the time?

 Recalling how you felt helps to boost motivation.
 You could feel that good again with a bit more effort.
 You just need to direct your thoughts towards positive memories and use them to your advantage.